manumafe98/MyObsidianNotes/Python/Python Installation and Ide's.md

 - [Anaconda](https://www.anaconda.com/download/) Its like an Ide that has integrated [Jupyter nootebooks](https://jupyter.org/) that its mostly used as a data science tool because you can execute you code as small blocks of code, also as an alternative you can use in Google drive, Google Colaboratory

-- [Jupyter Notebooks](https://jupyter.org/) if you want to use it wihout installing anaconda
+- [Jupyter Notebooks](https://jupyter.org/) if you want to use it without installing anaconda
 ```bash
  pip install notebook
  jupyter notebook